practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 A quick tour of the Clojure syntax and common functions, which is so terse you can read through this page in around 15 minutes and have a basic understanding of the language.

 !!!
 HINT "Try the code out in the REPL"
-    [Start a Clojure REPL]() or use a [Clojure aware editor](/clojure/clojure-editors/) connected to a REPL and experiment with these code examples.
+    [:fontawesome-solid-book-open: Start a Clojure REPL](/clojure/clojure-cli/repl/) or use a [:fontawesome-solid-book-open: Clojure aware editor](/clojure/clojure-editors/) connected to a REPL and experiment with these code examples.

     Using the REPL provides instant feedback on each expression as they are evaluated, greatly increasing your understanding.